DasProjektZ/DasProjektZ.github.io/_drafts/2015-06-30-Big-Data-and-the-Future-of-Business.md

 ---
+layout: post
 title:  "Big Data and the Future of Business"
-date: 2015-06-30 1:18:38 nachm.
-layout: post
-author: Kenneth Cukier
-categories: jekyll update
 ---

 `technologyreview.com`